Coronavirus Travel Rights

 - It won't cost you anything as long as your holiday is like-for-like, just at a different date.
 If your rearranged holiday is to a new destination seen as 'riskier', or for a longer trip, it is likely you will be asked to pay extra, eg, if you decide to swap your week in Spain for 10 days in South Africa.

 - Your cover stays the same except for the coronavirus cover.
-While your original travel insurance policy might have included cancellation cover if the FCO advice was not to travel due to coronavirus, it is likely you will lose this cover for any extension period of an annual policy or a rearranged single-trip policy.
+While your original travel insurance policy might have included cancellation cover if the Foreign Office advice was not to travel due to coronavirus, it is likely you will lose this cover for any extension period of an annual policy or a rearranged single-trip policy.
 But you should still be covered if you need to cancel because you or a family member is diagnosed with coronavirus before you go (many give this, but not all).
 Plus when you are on holiday, you will still have medical cover, including repatriation, if you need medical help abroad due to coronavirus.

 Everything else will stay the same – so, for instance, if you were to break your arm, be made redundant or suffer a bereavement before travel, your usual cover will remain in place.